Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

 Note 2: Jupyter need some libraries for particular tasks.
 Install it when reach the error, or if you don't want to install them manually, use chapter 1 Requirements - bulk libraries install, and install all of them from [My requirements](https://github.com/Malachov/My-python-requirements)

 Note 3: Content is not working in jupyter, so delete it.
 Use nbextensions and extension table of content.
+If you have no nbextensions, than use:

+    # !  pip install jupyter_contrib_nbextensions && jupyter contrib nbextension install

+    # I recommend Table Of contents, Variable inspector, ExecuteTime, Code Prettify and Autopep8.
+Just restart jupyter and choose from tab nbextensions.

 # Content